GabeScott/standard-works-vault/General Conference/2006 April - As a Child.md

 # As a Child

-*By Henry B. Eyring - Of the Quorum of the Twelve Apostles*
+By Elder Henry B. Eyring - *Of the Quorum of the Twelve Apostles*

 *Given in the April session of the 2006 General Conference*

+>*Our natures must be changed to become as a child to gain the strength we must have to be safe in the times of moral peril.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2006/04/as-a-child?lang=eng)

 The prophets of God have foreseen the times in which we live.
-The Apostle Paul wrote to Timothy, “This know also, that in the last days perilous times shall come.”
-Anyone with eyes to see the signs of the times and ears to hear the words of prophets knows that the peril is great.
+The Apostle Paul wrote to Timothy, “This know also, that in the last days perilous times shall come.”[^1] Anyone with eyes to see the signs of the times and ears to hear the words of prophets knows that the peril is great.
 The peril comes from the forces of wickedness.
 Those forces are increasing.
 And so it will become harder, not easier, to keep the covenants we must make to live the gospel of Jesus Christ.

 For those of us who are concerned about such a future for ourselves and for those we love—in our families, in our quorums, and in our classes—there is hope in the promise the Lord has given us of a place of safety in the storms ahead.
 Here is a word picture of that place.
 You have read about it in scripture.
 It has been repeatedly described by living prophets.
 A loving father told his sons of it this way as he tried to strengthen them against the storms of temptation:

-“And now, my sons, remember, remember that it is upon the rock of our Redeemer, who is Christ, the Son of God, that ye must build your foundation; that when the devil shall send forth his mighty winds, yea, his shafts in the whirlwind, yea, when all his hail and his mighty storm shall beat upon you, it shall have no power over you to drag you down to the gulf of misery and endless wo, because of the rock upon which ye are built, which is a sure foundation ... whereon if men build they cannot fall.”
+“And now, my sons, remember, remember that it is upon the rock of our Redeemer, who is Christ, the Son of God, that ye must build your foundation; that when the devil shall send forth his mighty winds, yea, his shafts in the whirlwind, yea, when all his hail and his mighty storm shall beat upon you, it shall have no power over you to drag you down to the gulf of misery and endless wo, because of the rock upon which ye are built, which is a sure foundation … whereon if men build they cannot fall.”[^2]

 It has never been more important than it is now to understand how to build on that sure foundation.
 For me, there is no better place to look than in the last sermon of King Benjamin recorded in the Book of Mormon.
 Most of us have read it again recently and have pondered it more than once.
 King Benjamin could see us and our descendants.
 He knew by prophetic power what we face.
 He knew from his own experience the terrors of war.
 He had defended his people in combat, relying on the power of God.
 He saw clearly the terrible powers of Lucifer to tempt and to overcome us.